omics-datascience/modulector/README.md

 - Success Response:
   - Code: 200
   - Content:
-    - Returns a Json with as many keys as there are methylation names/ids in the body.
+    - Returns a JSON with as many keys as there are methylation names/ids in the body.
 For each methylation name/ID, the value is a list of genes that the name/ID methylates.
   - Example:
     - URL: <http://localhost:8000/methylation-sites-genes/>
     - body:

-            ```json
+            ```JSON
             {
                 "methylation_sites":[
                     "cg17771854_BC11",